Castello di Ama

 Plan this as a confirmed venue, not an assumption-led stop

-If you are comparing Castello di Ama with Barone Ricasoli (Brolio), keep the comparison focused on your itinerary needs and confirm the current arrangements with each venue.
+If you are comparing Castello di Ama with Barone Ricasoli (Brolio), keep the comparison focused on your itinerary needs and check the current arrangements with each venue.
 The useful question is not simply which name is more appealing in the abstract, but which one fits the time you have, the level of certainty you need, the kind of Chianti day you are trying to create.
-Castello di Ama has the verified advantage of a 2025 Pearl 4 Star Prestige recognition, but other specifics should not be assumed.
+Castello di Ama has the advantage of a 2025 Pearl 4 Star Prestige recognition, but other specifics should not be assumed.

 Who should choose this over the other Chianti names